At Pacific Spirit United Church we strive to honour the ministry of justice and relationship with the wider world.

 West Side Churches Refugee

 This group of five west side congregations has teamed together to pool our resources- monetary and human- to sponsor refugees to Canada.
 Funds to do so are held in trust for each sponsorship and the committee as a whole decides on which cases we can successfully take on.
 To date we have sponsored about 56 people from 9 countries and we have applications to sponsor another 10 people in process.
 Our most recent newcomers arrived at the end of January… just in time to experience Covid-19!
 While English classes and socializing have been curbed severely, we continue to be in touch with them!
 They are well housed, safe and active on line like many of us.
 All donations of time, skills and, of course, money are most welcome!

 Our church is entering a process to further our sense of inclusion and love by opening meaningful conversations about what it means to be a dementia-friendly community…in our care for one another, in our building’s accessibility and in our programming.

-Here is a link to our ‘Resources for Further Exploration’ list that emerged from this ministry’s four information, education and exploration sessions held throughout 2020-2021.
+Here is a link to our ‘Resources for Further Exploration’ and 'Four-part Video Series' list that emerged from this ministry’s four information, education and exploration sessions held throughout 2020-2021.

 First United Church